 Spain Roses Costa Brava a great place to take a yacht charter holiday The origin of the name “Roses” is under dispute with historians.
 Some think that the name originated in the 8th-century BC when Greek colonists from the island of Rhodes came to the area.
 Another theory is that, way back in the 5th-century BC, Greeks ventured here from Massalia (Marseilles).
-The remains of a Greek settlement are still visible in the area.
+The remains of a Greek settlement are still visible Spain Roses.
 Artefacts and ruins from the Roman period date back to the 2nd-century BC.

-In the middle ages, a mediaeval town evolved around the Monastery of Santa Maria de Roses.
+In the middle ages, Spain Roses, a mediaeval town, evolved around Santa Maria de Roses’ Monastery.
 The Abbots shared jurisdiction of the village with the Counts of Empúries.
 Around 1402, the Crown of Aragon acquired the county of Empúries.
-Roses obtained the right to organise its government and economy with some autonomy.
+Roses obtained the right to organise their government and economy with some autonomy.

 During the first part of the 16th-century, Castell de la Trinitat Roses endured repeated attacks from North Africa.
 To counter the attacks, King Charles V ordered extensive fortifications.
-In 1543, in spite of the precautions taken by Charles V, a naval squadron led by the Turkish admiral Barbarossa attacked and plundered the town.
+In 1543, despite the precautions taken by Charles V, a naval squadron led by the Turkish admiral Barbarossa attacked and plundered the town.

-In 1645, during the Catalan Revolt, French troops besieged and captured Roses.
+In 1645, during the Catalan Revolt, French troops besieged and captured Girona Roses.
 Nearly fifty years later, during the War of the Grand Alliance, the French retook the town.
-This time the French occupation lasted until the Peace of Ryswick, in 1697.
+This time the French occupation lasted until the Peace of Ryswick in 1697.

-The War of the Spanish Succession saw Austrian troops attempt to take the city, in 1712.
+The War of the Spanish Succession saw Austrian troops attempted to take the city in 1712.
 They were unsuccessful as the fortifications held.
-Again in 1719, during the War of the Quadruple Alliance, the French attacked, but this time they too failed to sack the town.
+In 1719, during the Quadruple Alliance’s War, the French attacked, but they too failed to sack the town.

-Finally, Roses enjoyed an extended period of calm.
+Finally, Roses Costa Brava enjoyed an extended period of calm.
 However, during the Wars of the French Revolution, a new round of hostilities ensued.

-The bay of Roses is now one of the best places you can find for yacht charter on the Costa Brava.
+Roses Costa Brava’s bay is now one of the best places you can find for yacht charter on the Costa Brava.
 The bay is in the north of Catalonia between the Cap de Creus peninsula and the Montgrí massif.
-Around two hours drive from Barcelona, this beautiful bay is frequented both by locals living in the big city and visitors alike.
+Around two hours drive from Barcelona, this beautiful bay is frequented by locals living in the big city and visitors alike.

 The coastal cities of Roses, Castelló d’Empúries, Sant Pere Pescador and L’Escala border the bay.
-Over 45 km of beaches, 15 km of coves and 50 km of navigable channels; this is a cruising area of great appeal to holiday sailors.
-Roses has great influence on the northern sector of the Costa Brava and the success of tourism in the region.
+Over 45 km of beaches, 15 km of coves and 50 km of navigable channels, this is a cruising area of great appeal to holiday sailors.
+Roses has a great influence on the northern sector of the Costa Brava and the success of tourism in the region.
 Picturesque coves with calm, sparkling waters pepper the coastline.
 The beaches offer shallow waters for swimming, ideal for families with children.
 The Marina development is called Empuriabrava, and it’s one of the top boating locations in the Mediterranean.